 Just to elucidate – my school library was purpose built in 2011 (before my time) – a secondary school library attached to the senior school of an independent school.
 This small, but elegant, library comprises two floors, over 15,000 books, and shelves which were custom-made, reaching from the floor to just inches below ceiling (indeed- the former Bursar told me that when he ordered these custom-made shelves, he had a moment of panic when it occurred to him that they might not actually fit into the new library which was currently being built… they did, but only by inches!).
 This school library, fitted with open-seating hosting around 40 pupils, and 13 soft brown chairs for reading, was created to provide an aura of academic rigour and quiet reading.
 The only computers in this library include the one at the Librarian’s desk, and two iPads which allow pupils to peruse the library catalogue.
 Classes were not permitted to come into the Library, since there was no special set apart “area” designed for classes, and, indeed it was impractical to host them and try to maintain a silent atmosphere for the numerous Sixth Formers who utilise this space throughout the day.
 Silence was key, and this was (and still is) strictly enforced all day.

-A few years ago, if another school librarian had asked me how I felt about the punctilious system at my library, I would have hung my head and admitted it was unchangeable, and that I yearned for a library more like theirs.
-Now, however, I admit candidly that if I were “in charge” I might do things differently, but I find myself more able to defend and empathize with their position.
+A few years ago, if another school librarian had asked me how I felt about the system at my library, I would have admitted it was unchangeable, and that I yearned for a library more like theirs.
+Now, however, I admit candidly that if I were “in charge” I might do things differently, but I find myself able to defend and empathize with their position.
 I think this is in part from my Chartership work, which has compelled me to investigate the school aims and vision, and evaluate how my school library meets these.
 It also is, in part, from coming to realize a few things.
 I thought I would share these, as I am certain that I am not the only school librarian who has had this struggle!

 1. “They” have preconceptions too